pojojojo21/docker-demo/README.md

 $ docker run -it --rm alexwhen/docker-2048
 ```

 This application exposes 2048 on port 80.
-Can you figure out how to expose the port on port 8080 on your machine?
+Can you figure out how to expose the application on port 8080 on your machine?
 The [docker documentation](https://docs.docker.com/engine/reference/commandline/cli/) might help.

 If you have extra time right now, play around with some of the docker run flags.
 Some fun ones are `-v`, `-d`, `--name`, etc. You can check out the docker documentation for info on how these work.
 Also, you can google around and see if there are other interesting images.
 Maybe `python` or `node`?